How to get to Monastiraki Square

 At “TAF (The Art Foundation)” you will find one of the most interesting courtyards in the city and you will enjoy your drink, cocktail or coffee any time of the day.
 In addition to the relaxation it offers, you can tour the various rooms of the space, which often host art exhibitions and other artistic activities.
 TAF is a favorite hotspot among the locals, located near the Hephaestus street and Monastiraki square.

 A little bit further from Monastiraki square, you will find “Booze”.
-Possible the most unique hangout area for locals, welcoming you with huge posters announcing the (more than you can watch) artistic events and happenings, accompanied by great music and beautiful people!
+Possibly the most unique hangout area for locals, welcoming you with huge posters announcing the (more than you can watch) artistic events and happenings, accompanied by great music and beautiful people!
 And just next to it, you will find “Noel”, a more ‘classy’ and elegant bar inside an arcade, offering amazing cocktails!

 If you walk around the streets in that area, you will find countless bars for any taste!
 In a very short distance, you will also find the whole square of Agias Eirinis filled with tables, chairs and cushions from the many bars on it!
 “A for Athens” also offers one of the best terraces in the city for a night out.
 Upstairs, the hip bar offers an incredible view of the Acropolis and Monastiraki Square just below.
 Tip: choose one of its signature cocktails.
 Have fun!